Persib Bandung: Crest and colours

 At the bottom, with a white background by painting four areas wavy lines in blue.
-At the bottom of the shield there is a golden yellow color band waved at both ends.
+At the bottom of the shield there is a golden yellow colour band waved at both ends.
 On the ribbon was written in black Latin letters that read 'Gemah Ripah Wibawa Mukti', meaning 'Land of the People Subur Makmur'.
 The sentence was taken from the Kawi language.

-The logo's shield symbolizes the struggle to achieve goals that should be protected.
+The logo's shield symbolises the struggle to achieve goals that should be protected.
 In addition, the shield has the meaning that Persib needs to be able to endure all sorts of dangers and difficulties.

-The colors in the logo represents, yellow: Wealth and nobleness, black: Sturdy, upright and strong, green: Prosperity and cool, white: Purity and faithfulness, and blue: Meaningful.
-Currently, on top of the logo stands four stars, which represents the four Indonesian league titles that Persib has achieved, each in 1995, 2014, 2024, and 2025.
+The colours in the logo represents, yellow: Wealth and nobleness, black: Sturdy, upright and strong, green: Prosperity and cool, white: Purity and faithfulness, and blue: Meaningful.
+Currently, on top of the logo stands five stars, which represents the five Indonesian league titles that Persib has achieved, each in 1995, 2014, 2024, 2025 and 2026.

-The club colors are officially blue and white according to its statute and is used by the fans, the combination Bulao-bodas (blue and white), in their songs and chants.
-These were the colors of Siliwangi Kingdom.
+The club colours are officially blue and white according to its statute and is used by the fans, the combination Bulao-bodas (blue and white), in their songs and chants.
+These were the colours of Siliwangi Kingdom.
 The club original badge was implemented in 1996 consisting of the team's name, Persib, above the logo of Bandung government.

 In accordance to PSSI statute, the logo of the club is now protected as an effort to preserve its heritage and appreciation for the club as one of the founding members of PSSI in 1930.
 It is also not allowed to be altered and replaced in any forms.
 Additionally, this rule includes prohibition of changing the name, home base and history of the club.

 Kit manufacturers

-The club is presently outfitted by Kelme.
+The club has been outfitted by Kelme since 2025.
 Their previous kit manufacturers were Adidas, Reebok, Nike, Vilour, Diadora, Joma, Mitre, League, and Sportama.

 The following is a list of kit manufacturers by year: